 The focus of the building positive relations theme is the promotion of respect, cultural diversity and an environment where people can live, learn and socialise together, free from prejudice, hate and intolerance.

 Projects in this theme will encourage interaction between residents and groups from divided neighbourhoods, explore history in a sensitive manner, build mutual understanding and promote inclusion and integration of minority ethnic communities.

-These projects will improve relations between different communities with 1,400 people taking part in various projects by the end of December 2021.
+These projects will improve relations between different communities with 1,400 people taking part in various projects.
 The projects will also give marginalised groups more opportunities to participate in peace and reconciliation.